RedHatInsights/entitlements-api-go/README.md

 ## Testing the bundle-sync

-To test the bundle sync behavior, you'll need to configure your environment similar to the insructions above, build the script, and run it against the dev environment:
+To test the bundle sync behavior, you'll need to configure your environment similar to the instructions above, build the script, and run it against the dev environment:

 ```sh
 . ./local/development.env.sh